 The answer, my friend, is blowin' in the Tailwind

-- Writing CSS is simple, writing good CSS is difficult
+- Writing CSS is simple, writing good and CSS is difficult

-- Using Tailwind saves time and solves a lot of problems I’ve had in recent years
+- Using Tailwind saves time and solves several problems I’ve had in recent years

 - I will continue to use Tailwind indefinitely

-Writing CSS is simple, writing good CSS is difficult.
+Writing CSS is simple, writing good CSS is difficult, to write maintainable CSS is even harder.
 Through the years I’ve tried several different approaches of writing, maintaining and scaling CSS with varying success.
 Here’s a trip down my memory lane.

 The wild west era - 2010-2016

-Later in this era, around 2012-2014, I started using CSS frameworks, namely Bootstrap and Foundation.
-Foundation was my primary framework.
+Later in this era, around 2012-2014, I started using CSS frameworks such as Bootstrap and Foundation.
+Foundation was my framework of choice.
 Using it made it easier for me to accomplish things I wasn’t capable of on my own at this point.